harinisankar16/Visual-Search-Social-Dimension/README.md

 - open the folder using the file browser icon
 - you should be able to see all the files and folders as you would in a typical code editor
 - select the file you want to run (eg : test_experiment.py) to open the code
+- run the full_experiment.py to see the full version of the experiment.
 - run the file by pressing the green play button.
 - psychopy takes a few moments to load and run files so be patient! you will see the experiment window pop up automatically

 #### Alternate setup option
 - You can pip install Psychopy onto your environment and run the experiment directly from your code editor However, this is a little tricky to do on recent mac operating systems and does not work as intended
-- there are fixes to this issue on the psychopy forums, but if you do not already have psychopy installed and running regularly, it is much easier to use the application version as described above.
+- there are fixes to this issue on the psychopy forums, but if you do not already have psychopy installed and running in this manner, it is much easier to use the application version as described above.

 ## Demo Files